 Roller Shades

-Roller shades, also called roll-up shades or roller blinds, are highly functional, practical, and affordable window covers which can complement almost any style of room.
+Roller shades, also called roll-up, or roller blinds, are highly functional, practical, and affordable window covers that can complement almost any style of room.

-They are a rectangular piece of fabric rolled up at the top of the window, attached to a wooden or metal tube, and mounted between two brackets.
+They are rectangular pieces of fabric rolled up at the top of the window, attached to a wooden or metal tube, and mounted between two brackets.
+Their clean design makes them attractive in different interior design styles.

-Once unrolled or extended, it helps to block glare and provides privacy in your home.
+They are easy to operate and are versatile in the amount of opacity available.
+Once unrolled or extended, it helps to block glare and provide privacy in your home.

 Layered Shades

-These layered shades are available in light filtering or room-darkening fabrics and can be motorized.
-When open, the horizontal sheer fabric helps filters the light and protect the room from the sun’s damaging UV rays, while the bold, wide stripes of color create a unique style of privacy and design.
+These layered coverings are available in light-filtering or room-darkening fabrics and can be motorized.
+When open, the horizontal sheer fabric helps filter the light and protect the room from the sun’s damaging UV rays, while the bold, wide stripes of color create a unique style of privacy and design.

 In turn, these stripes control the amount of incoming light and the view through when partially raised or lowered.